 A reamer is a tool used to make holes larger.
 It is typically not sharp but conical in shape and has a handle, like an auger.
 It costs $12-$100.

 A router, either a fixed base or excellent plunge router, is a powerful tool that runs along the surface of wood, essentially shaving away some material.
-By changing its shape or running it in different directions, you can make grooves, curves, and circles on wood surfaces.
+By changing its shape or running it in different directions, you can make grooves, curves, and circles on wood surfaces, just as some saws can cut circles on wood surfaces.
 It costs $17-$159.

 An edge trimmer, also known as an edger, is a special woodworking handtool.
 Its purpose is to trim off sharp edges on pieces of timber after they have been cut with other saws or edged tools.
 It’s typically built for tough daily use in workshops and yards by being made from metal rather than hardwood, which would quickly shatter without sufficient strength due to the stresses put upon it while being used.
 It costs around $18-$89.